Th3Blacksmith/content_scanner/README.md

 ### Requirements

 Grab a copy of this project by typing into your terminal "git clone https://github.com/Th3Blacksmith/content_scanner.git".
 Fire up the terminal and type 'pip install -r requirements.txt'.
+Or if using windows, 'pip install -r requirements_windows.txt'.
 This will install any and all packages neccessary to run the script.

+If running the script version on Windows and getting an error message, you may need to manually install pyautogui from the terminal using the following code: 'pip.exe install pyautogui'

 # Script Usage

 To use this script cd into '~/content_scanner', provided you aren't already there.